Indonesian Navy searches for missing submarine with 53 people on board - KTVZ

 Indonesian Navy searches for missing submarine with 53 people on board

-Indonesia’s Navy is searching for a missing submarine with 53 people on board that went missing during a military exercise on Wednesday and is seeking help from neighboring Australia and Singapore in the hunt, Indonesian authorities say.
+Indonesia’s Navy is searching for a missing submarine with 53 people on board that went missing during a military exercise on Wednesday, Indonesian authorities say.

+Admiral Yudo Margono, chief of staff of the Indonesian Navy, said at a news conference Thursday that the vessel has sufficient oxygen for all the submariners until Saturday at 3 a.m. local time.

-The submarine asked for permission to dive, or submerge, at 3 a.m. local time (3 p.m.
-ET) before losing contact, it said.
-The statement added that an oil spill was seen in aerial surveillance near the dive point, around 7 a.m. local time.
+The submarine asked for permission to dive, or submerge, at 3 a.m. local time Wednesday before losing contact, the statement said.
+It added that an oil spill was seen in aerial surveillance near the dive point, around 7 a.m. local time Wednesday.

-The oil spill is “highly suspected” to have come from the vessel, Indonesian Navy spokesman Colonel Julius Widjojono told local media on Wednesday night.
+The oil spill is “highly suspected” to have come from the vessel, Indonesian Navy spokesman First Adm.
+Julius Widjojono said.

+“That oil spill location is the last time we had contact with the submarine,” he said.

 Earlier on Wednesday, military chief Hadi Tjahjanto told Reuters that they were “searching in the waters of Bali, 60 miles (96 km) from Bali, (for) 53 people.”

+Indonesia is deploying four warships to search for the submarine, including a Rigel warship equipped with sophisticated sonar that can precisely detect the vessel’s position, Widjojono said.
+That ship is currently en route from Jakarta.

-The search is currently being carried out by two Indonesian warships equipped with side-scan sonar, a tool used for mapping the seafloor, according to the Ministry of Defense.
-The International Submarine Escape and Rescue Liaison Office (ISMERLO), an organization that facilitates an international response for distressed submarines, is also providing assistance, it said.
+Two ships equipped with side-scan sonar, a tool used for mapping the seafloor, began searching the area Wednesday, the Ministry of Defense said.
+The International Submarine Escape and Rescue Liaison Office (ISMERLO), an organization that facilitates an international response for distressed submarines, is also providing assistance, the ministry said.

 The 1,395-ton KRI Nanggala-402 was built in 1977 by the German shipbuilding company Howaldtswerke-Deutsche Werft (HDW) and joined the ranks of the Indonesian Navy in 1981, according to the Ministry of Defense statement.